issp-center-dev/H-wave/docs/en/source/rpa/tutorial/tu-index.rst

 In the following, we provide a tutorial based on a sample in ``docs/tutorial/Hubbard/RPA`` directory.
-The interaction definition files are generated using StdFace library.
+The interaction definition files can be generated using StdFace library.
+See :ref:`Ch:StdFace` section for the details.

 Create a parameter file
 --------------------------------